Bob Dylan: 1990–1999: Return to folk music and resurgence

+2000–2009: Oscar win, memoir, and Modern Times

-Dylan commenced the 2000s by winning the Polar Music Prize in May 2000 and his first Oscar; his song "Things Have Changed", written for the film Wonder Boys, won an Academy Award for Best Song in 2001."Love and Theft" was released on September 11, 2001.
-Recorded with his touring band, Dylan produced the album himself under the pseudonym Jack Frost.
-The album was critically well received and earned nominations for several Grammy awards.
-Critics noted that Dylan was widening his musical palette to include rockabilly, Western swing, jazz, and even lounge ballads.
-"Love and Theft" generated controversy when The Wall Street Journal pointed out similarities between the album's lyrics and Japanese author Junichi Saga's book Confessions of a Yakuza.
+In 2001, Dylan won an Academy Award for Best Original Song for "Things Have Changed", written for the film Wonder Boys.
+"Love and Theft" was released on September 11, 2001.
+Recorded with his touring band, Dylan produced the album under the alias Jack Frost.
+Critics noted that Dylan was widening his musical palette to include rockabilly, Western swing, jazz and lounge music.
+The album won the Grammy Award for Best Contemporary Folk Album.
+Controversy ensued when The Wall Street Journal pointed out similarities between the album's lyrics and Junichi Saga's book Confessions of a Yakuza.
+Saga was not familiar with Dylan's work, but said he was flattered.
+Upon hearing the album, Saga said of Dylan: "His lines flow from one image to the next and don't always make sense.
+But they have a great atmosphere."

-In 2003, Dylan revisited the evangelical songs from his Christian period and participated in the CD project Gotta Serve Somebody: The Gospel Songs of Bob Dylan.
-That year Dylan also released the film Masked & Anonymous, which he co-wrote with director Larry Charles under the alias Sergei Petrov.
-Dylan played the central character in the film, Jack Fate, alongside a cast that included Jeff Bridges, Penélope Cruz and John Goodman.
-The film polarised critics: many dismissed it as an "incoherent mess"; a few treated it as a serious work of art.
+In 2003, Dylan revisited the evangelical songs from his Christian period and participated in the project Gotta Serve Somebody: The Gospel Songs of Bob Dylan.
+That year, Dylan released Masked & Anonymous, which he co-wrote with director Larry Charles under the alias Sergei Petrov.
+Dylan starred as Jack Fate, alongside a cast that included Jeff Bridges, Penélope Cruz and John Goodman.
+The film polarized critics.
+In The New York Times, A. O. Scott called it as an "incoherent mess"; a few treated it as a serious work of art.

-In October 2004, Dylan published the first part of his autobiography, Chronicles: Volume One.
-Confounding expectations, Dylan devoted three chapters to his first year in New York City in 1961–1962, virtually ignoring the mid-1960s when his fame was at its height.
-He also devoted chapters to the albums New Morning (1970) and Oh Mercy (1989).
-The book reached number two on The New York Times' Hardcover Non-Fiction best seller list in December 2004 and was nominated for a National Book Award.No Direction Home, Martin Scorsese's acclaimed film biography of Dylan, was first broadcast on September 26–27, 2005, on BBC Two in the UK and PBS in the US.
-The documentary focuses on the period from Dylan's arrival in New York in 1961 to his motorcycle crash in 1966, featuring interviews with Suze Rotolo, Liam Clancy, Joan Baez, Allen Ginsberg, Pete Seeger, Mavis Staples and Dylan himself.
-The film received a Peabody Award in April 2006 and a Columbia-duPont Award in January 2007.
-The accompanying soundtrack featured unreleased songs from Dylan's early career.
+In 2004, Dylan published the first part of his memoir, Chronicles: Volume One.
+Confounding expectations, Dylan devoted three chapters to his first year in New York City in 1961–1962, virtually ignoring the mid-1960s when his fame was at its height, while devoting chapters to the albums New Morning (1970) and Oh Mercy (1989).
+The book reached number two on The New York Times Hardcover Non-Fiction bestseller list in December 2004 and was nominated for a National Book Award.